emerald-dao/beginner-cadence-course/chapter4/day3/README.md

 ## NFT (NonFungibleToken) Example

-Let's spend today working through a NonFungibleToken example.
+Let's spend the next few days working through a NonFungibleToken example.
+We are going to create our very own NFT contract called CryptoPoops.
 This way you will review all the previous concepts you've learned so far, and implement your own NFT!

 Let's start by making a contract: